Allied Command Operations (ACO)

 During the 2002 Prague Summit, NATO’s military command structure was again reorganised with a focus on becoming leaner and more efficient.
 The former Allied Command Europe (ACE) became Allied Command Operations (ACO).
 Supreme Allied Commander Europe and his staff at Supreme Headquarters Allied Powers Europe (SHAPE) situated in Mons, Belgium, were henceforth responsible for all Alliance operations, including those previously undertaken by ACLANT.
 At the same time, the former Allied Command Atlantic became Allied Command Transformation (ACT), with different functions.
 The reform resulted in a significant reduction in headquarters and Combined Air Operations Centres – from 32 command centres down to nine – and reflected a fundamental shift in Alliance thinking.

 In 2010, the decision was taken to conduct a far-reaching reform of the NATO Command Structure as part of an overall reform of NATO.
-The reform was conducted with the development of the Strategic Concept 2010 firmly in mind and has focused on ensuring that the Alliance can confront the security challenges of the 21st century effectively and efficiently.
+The reform was conducted with the development of the 2010 Strategic Concept firmly in mind and focused on ensuring that the Alliance could confront the security challenges of the 21st century effectively and efficiently.
 The command structure is forward-looking and flexible, as well as leaner and more affordable.
 In comparison to the previous structures, it provides a real deployable, multinational command and control capability at the operational level.
-It also offers a more coherent structure that will be understood by other international organisations and partners.

 In 2017, NATO defence ministers agreed on an outline for future work to adapt the NATO Command Structure to new challenges and in June 2018, they agreed to: